NoBrainerORM/nobrainer.io/docs/associations.md

 ## has\_many through Association

 The `has_many` syntax is the following: `has_many :targets, :through => :association`.
-`targets` must be an defined association on the through `association`.
+`targets` must be a defined association on the through `association`.
 You may go through any associations.
 No other options are supported.

 The implementation of `has_many` through is essentially a thin wrapper around the